 The Emperor Hadrian’s expansive villa, comprised of 30 separate buildings, is a testament to his appreciation of and influence on Roman architecture.

-Built in the early 2nd century AD, Hadrian’s vacation home included vast gardens, multiple pools, theatres, libraries, baths, underground tunnels, and housing for guests and servants.
+Built in the early 2nd century AD, Hadrian’s vacation home included vast gardens, multiple pools, theaters, libraries, baths, underground tunnels, and housing for guests and servants.

-Especially interesting is the Maritime Theatre, a pool with a small island in the center that could only be reached by drawbridge.
+Especially interesting is the Maritime Theater, a pool with a small island in the center that could only be reached by drawbridge.